pojntfx/pojde/README.md

 After [installation & configuration](#Installation), the following services should be available:

-- [Cockpit](https://cockpit-project.org/), a general management interface for pojde and the container
+- [Cockpit](https://cockpit-project.org/), a general management interface for pojde and the container.
+Disabled if on host system without systemd.
 - [code-server](https://github.com/cdr/code-server), VSCode in the browser
 - [ttyd](https://tsl0922.github.io/ttyd/), which gives you shell access to pojde
 - [noVNC](https://novnc.com/info.html), which gives you graphical access to pojde